 It is quite incredible to realize that puny mankind can manipulate and pressure the dominant forces of nature.
 In the next post I will highlight some of these colossal forces of nature like floods, hurricanes and lightning.

-Your comments are welcome and you can sign up for notifications of future blog posts.
+Your comments are welcome and you can sign up in the right column for notifications of future blog posts.

 Dig Deeper into The Explanation